 EXECUTIVE BOARD

-The elected Officers, and Past President shall constitute the Executive Board.
+The elected Officers, Past President, Swing Left Chair, Membership Chair, Precinct Taskforce Chair, Program & Events Chair, Voter Outreach Chair, Communications Chair and Issues, Endorsements and Legislation Chair shall constitute the Executive Board.
 Any member of the Executive Board may be removed following three consecutive absences (unless excused by the President) during the calendar year.
+After six consecutive absences, they must be removed.
+Committee Chairs will be chosen by the committee members at the first meeting of the new year.
+The Executive Board can add committee chairs to the Board as needed.

-After six consecutive absences, they must be removed.The Executive Board will meet a minimum of four (4) times per calendar year for the purpose of planning and directing and implementing the policies of the MCDC.
+The Executive Board will meet a minimum of four (4) times per calendar year for the purpose of planning and directing and implementing the policies of the MCDC.
 During election years, the Executive Board will strive to meet monthly.
 All members can attend Board meetings.

 Members of the Executive Board should be notified of the time and place of each Board meeting at least five (5) days in advance and a preliminary agenda should be provided.